 Method: Soak the gelatin in a little cold water for 1/2 an hour, and afterwards stir it over the fire until dissolved.
 Boil up the milk, infuse the lemon rind for 20 minutes, then add the gelatin, yolks of eggs, lemon juice, and sugar to taste.

 Stir by the side of the fire until the mixture thickens, then strain, and, when cool, stir in the stiffly whipped cream.
 The preparation may be turned into a mold and put aside until set, or it may be at once served in a glass dish or jelly glasses.
-Sufficient for 5 or 6 persons.
+This Italian cream dessert recipe makes sufficient for 5 or 6 persons.